 Demand for developing the mobile app is massive and growing.
-In order to know about how much will it cost to develop an app, it is important to know few things such as how much time will it take to build the app?, What type of app is being developed?, What is the app development process?
+In order to know about how much does it cost to make an app, it’s important to know a few things such as how much time will it take to build the app?, What type of app is being developed?, What is the app development process?

-Before knowing the cost of developing an app, it is very important to know the factors that are going to impact app development cost:
+Before knowing the cost of developing an app, knowing the crucial factors that are going to impact app development cost is important:

-The price of developing an app vary, depending on the which platform you choose such as Android, iOS or both.
-You also need to decide on the type of device it will run on, for example, phone or tablet.
+The price of developing an app may vary, depending on the which platform you choose such as Android, iOS or both.
+You also need to decide on the type of device it will run on, for example, a mobile or a tablet.

 Business Model helps in deciding the cost of the app.
-Ultimate goal of your business model is to make the profit.
-The cost of your app also depends on how you offer an app, i.e. if an app is free to download and use, if it is being charged via in-app purchase or if it is sold for a fixed price.
-For instance, if you decide to build in-app purchase model, then it will take a long time to implement and the cost will also increase.
+The ultimate goal of your business model is to make a profit.
+How much does it cost to make an app depends on the way you offer the app, i.e. if an app is free to download and use, if it is being charged via in-app purchase or if it is sold for a fixed price.
+For instance, if you decide to build the in-app purchase model, then it will take a long time to implement and the cost will also increase.

 Designing an app

-Mobile app cost also depends on the designing aspects of an app such as app complexity, designer’s level and geographical location and project size.
+Mobile app cost also depends on the designing aspects of an app such as app complexity, designer’s level, and geographical location and project size.
 To look the best, the app also needs icons, tabs, buttons and many other features to increase user engagement.
-An average app design can cost anywhere from $2000 to $35000 and more.
-The cost also depends on designer’s experience, the mobile app development company, and hourly rate.
+An average app design can cost anywhere from $20000 to $35000 and more.
+The cost also depends on the designer’s and developer’s experience, the mobile app development company, and hourly rate.

 Third Party Integration

-Process of mobile app development have the following stages:
+The process of mobile app development has the following stages:

 - Maintenance cost of an app